home | products |web boards| faq | galleries | contact | about

 You can also try to mix these two - partially crop and partially stretch the image but you always loose either the pixels or the look.

-The above 16:9 image was created from the 4:3 source.
+The right 16:9 image was created from the 4:3 source.
 As you can see, we didn't loose any image or resolution from the original.
-So how did we do it?
+So how did we did it?

 Non-Uniform Gradual stretching

 Of course not all images have the main character on one side.
-For images with focus on centre you can for example stretch only edges.
+For images with focus on center you can for example stretch only edges.

 Other use